hirosystems/ordhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 title: Use Chainhook with Bitcoin
 ---

-# Use chainhook with Bitcoin
+# Use Chainhook with Bitcoin

 The following guide helps you define predicates to use chainhook with Bitcoin.